fcroiseaux/starknet_esign/README.md

 # eIDAS-Compliant Electronic Document Signing on Starknet

+## Project Description

 This project implements a Starknet smart contract for electronic document signing with eIDAS compliance, using an approach inspired by Ethereum's EIP-712 structured data signing.
+It allows for secure, verifiable digital signatures on documents with multiple levels of legal compliance as defined by the European Union's electronic IDentification, Authentication and trust Services (eIDAS) regulation.

-## Features
+### Key Features

-- **eIDAS Levels Support**: Implements all three qualification levels:
+- **eIDAS Compliance**: Supports all three qualification levels:
   - QES (Qualified Electronic Signature) - highest level of trust
   - AES (Advanced Electronic Signature) - medium level
   - SES (Simple Electronic Signature) - basic level